 There are some great elements, such as the mutation of the sealife and a road that eats people, but it is a bloated book.
 The author has tried to include every social concern of Nigeria, from gay rights to government corruption, and again it is too much.
 Throw in magic powers, random folklore and a lack of payoff and it’s a rather unsatisfying book.
 I will admit that perhaps these are elements of Nigerian story-telling that I am unaware of, but to me it’s a case of the means foiling the ends.

 On the other hand I was apprehensive about Clade, a new novel by Australian author James Bradley.
 Literary climate change SF on the Aussie hype-train?
 Something smells fishy.
 However, it is a decent novella and doesn’t linger too long, despite taking place over many years.
 Each chapter is from a different perspective, as husband and wife divorce, children move overseas and grandchildren grow up.
 It is definitely more literary than SF, and given that climate change is such a contemporary concern it doesn’t feel futuristic per se.
 Certainly this KYD review goes too far in saying that, ‘… Clade is the first great novel of climate change.’
 I mean, seriously?
 Kim Stanley-Robinson says hello.
 Bradley is a Writer, and so the characterisation is realistic, the change of pace effective and conflict just right.
 If anything the first chapter is a let down and you have to trudge through it to get to the real story.
 It’s enjoyable, but not revelatory.

-I’d go so far as to say that what we are looking to publish are shorter works like Clade.
+I’d go so far as to say that what we are looking to buy online essay like Clade.
 (Though maybe with a bit more punch and panache.
 And lasers.)
 Both books have their mission and I think for the most part they get there.

 Interestingly both authors also teach Creative Writing.
 At times it feels as if they ignore the type of advice often given to students.
 Some rules are better left intact.